-Here’s what you need to know in 2025.
+Here’s what you need to know now in 2026.

-The New UK Boundary Fence Rules
+The Current UK Boundary Fence Rules

 Back Garden UK Fence Rules